midhunkalarikkal/FullDomain/Notes/Nodejs.md

-## `Request handler` ##
+## `Route handler` ##
 ========================
-A Request Handler is the server-side code (typically a function) that processes an incoming HTTP request and generates an appropriate response. if we not sen any response back like example `res.send()` the request handler will be like a loop sendning request
+A Route Handler is the server-side code (typically a function) that processes an incoming HTTP request and generates an appropriate response. if we not sen any response back like example `res.send()` the request handler will be like a loop sendning request

 `How It Works`